IanFinlayson/exploring-cs/chapter03.md

 print("Have a great ", day, "!", sep="")
 ```

 Below is the whole program, with a comment at the top.
-It\'s usually a
+It's usually a
 good idea to put a comment at the top of your code explaining what the
 point of the program is.